Victoria & Daniel’s Wedding – Reception

 And that concludes the wedding day of Their Royal Highnesses Crown Princess Victoria and Prince Daniel of Sweden, The Duke and Duchess of Västergötland.

-Click here for the entire wedding thread documenting the wedding.Filed under Swedish Royals
+Click here for the entire wedding thread documenting the wedding.Filed under Sweden

-Tagged Carl XVI Gustaf, Crown Princess Victoria, In-Laws, Olle Westling, Prince Daniel, Swedish Royal Wedding 2010.
+Tagged Carl XVI Gustaf of Sweden, Crown Princess Victoria of Sweden, In-Laws, Olle Westling, Prince Daniel of Sweden, Swedish Royal Wedding 2010.